 Having all this analysis done, it is possible to construct a causal diagram.
-First, the plot of in- and outgoing light-like geodesics as well the surface of the matter is given in Fig.~\ref{fig:causalstructure}.
+First, the plot of ingoing and outgoing light-like geodesics as well the surface of the matter, is given in Fig.~\ref{fig:causalstructure}.
 It shows nicely the discussed features.
 All light rays behind the outer horizon are caught again by the matter surface.
-This is clear as they approach in infinite future and past either the inner or outer horizon.
+This is clear, as in the infinite future and past they approach either the inner or outer horizon.
 This cures the missing description of the exterior spacetime at radii $x < x_{min}$ as already discussed in \cite{KellyBlackholecollapse,KellyEffectiveloopquantumgravity}.
-Outside the outer horizon, some of the outgoing light rays are caught by the matter surface, while others not.
-Note that asymptotically ($t \rightarrow \pm\infty$, $x \rightarrow \infty$) the tangent becomes $V_\gamma \sim \partdif{}{t}$, i.e. matter looses its kinetic energy and comes to rest.
-Therefore, at late times, the light ray is not caught any more as the light moves fast outwards than the matter (see also Fig.~\ref{fig:causalstructure}).
-We can do now a schematic plot of the light rays where in- and outgoing ones have $45^\circ$ angles w.r.t. the horizontal and vertical axes.
+Outside the outer horizon, some of the outgoing light rays are caught by the matter surface, while others are not.
+Note that asymptotically ($t \rightarrow \pm\infty$, $x \rightarrow \infty$), the tangent becomes $V_\gamma \sim \partdif{}{t}$; i.e., matter loses its kinetic energy and comes to rest.
+Therefore, at late times, the light ray is not caught any more as the light moves outwards faster than the matter (see also Fig.~\ref{fig:causalstructure}).
+We can do form a schematic plot of the light rays where ingoing and outgoing ones have $45^\circ$ angles w.r.t. the horizontal and vertical axes.
 Most importantly, they are orthogonal to each other in this depiction.
-Usually, this is automatically done by finding Kruskal-Szekeres like coordinates and doing the causal compactification.
-Due to the Planck scale breaking of the diffeomorphism invariance, this is not possible here and we can only sketch this.
+Usually, this is automatically done by finding Kruskal-Szekeres-like coordinates and performing the causal compactification.
+Due to the Planck-scale breaking of the diffeomorphism invariance, this is not possible here, and we can only sketch this.
 The result is given in Fig.~\ref{fig:penrose}.